Skip to main content

 Eager to see where you stand among fellow riders?
 Let’s explore how the leaderboards work to showcase your progress and achievements!

 The Ride Hermes app is instrumental in keeping track of your performance on each trail, automatically updating the live Underground Leaderboard with your fastest time.
-As you race more trails and improve your times, you’ll accumulate more points, which will boost your overall ranking in the Circuit Leaderboard.
+As you race more trails and improve your times, you’ll accumulate more points, boosting your overall ranking in the Circuit Leaderboard.

 Keep in mind a few key aspects of the leaderboards:

-• Your seven trails with the highest point value are totaled in the Circuit Leaderboard, so focusing on improving your performance in those trails can significantly impact your ranking.
+• Your seven trails with the highest point value are totalled in the Leaderboard, so focusing on improving your performance in those trails can significantly impact your ranking.

-• Rankings can change quickly throughout the Circuit Session, so staying active and competitive is essential.
+• Rankings can change quickly throughout the Season, so staying active and competitive is essential.

-• All times and points become final at midnight on the Circuit’s Session closing date, so make sure to give your best effort before the session ends!
+• All times and points become final on the Circuit’s Session closing date/time, so give your best effort before the session ends!

 By understanding how the leaderboards work, you can strategize your races and focus on the trails that will earn you the most points.
-Stay determined, race hard, and watch your name climb the ranks in the Underground Onewheel racing community!
+Stay determined, race hard, and watch your name climb the Underground Onewheel racing community ranks!

 The Underground Racing Point System

 One of my favorite parts of the Underground Circuit is the point system used.
 There are two ways to raise your scores in the competition.
-The easiest way is to dominate 1st place and get the total 10 points of course, but you can also raise your ranking as other riders points lower.
+The easiest way is to dominate 1st place and get 10 points, of course, but you can also raise your ranking as other riders points lower.
 If there is a tie, both riders will share the higher points.
-So if you and another rider have the same time for first, you will both get 10 points.
-There will be a placeholder for 2nd place and the next best time will be for 3rd place.
-If one of the two riders that are tied, gets a faster time, then the tie ends and the other rider gets shifted to 2nd place and would ‘lose’ a point from 10 to 9.
+So if you and another rider tie for first, you will each get 10 points.
+There will be a placeholder for 2nd place, and the next best time will be for 3rd place.
+If one of the two tied riders gets a faster time, the tie ends and the slower rider gets shifted to 2nd place and would ‘lose’ a point from 10 to 9.
 Additionally, because only your top 7 trail times are counted, you could perform better on one of the other trails outside of that 7 and move up that way.
-Overall, it’s a unique system that allows fun, strategy, and competition.
+It’s a unique system that allows fun, strategy, and competition.

 Place12345